Approximate optimization, sampling and spin-glass droplets discovery with tensor networks: Introduction

-where the couplings $J_{ij} \in \mathbb{R}$ are the input parameters of a given problem instance, and variables take values $s_i=\pm 1$.
-Here, we assume that the edges $\mathcal{E}$ form a quasi-two-dimensional structure, where we focus in particular on the chimera graph (see Fig.~\ref{fig:all}d) with up to $N=2048$ spins~\cite{Lanting14}.
+where the couplings $J_{ij} \in \mathbb{R}$ are the input parameters of a given problem instance, with $N$ variables taking values $s_i=\pm 1$.
+Here, we assume that the edges $\mathcal{E}$ form a quasi-two-dimensional structure, allowing us to try in that context established tensor-network contractions strategies.
+In particular, we focus on the chimera graph, see Fig.~\ref{fig:all}(d), which is being realized in some quantum annealing processors~\cite{Lanting14}.

-In this work, we represent the probability distribution $p(\bfm s) \sim \exp[-\beta H(\bfm s)]$ as tensor network equivalent to Projected Entangled Pair States (PEPS)~\cite{nishino_peps, PEPS}.
+In this work, we represent the probability distribution $p(\bfm s) \sim \exp[-\beta H(\bfm s)]$ as tensor network equivalent to projected entangled pair states (PEPS)~\cite{nishino_peps, PEPS}.
 Approximately contracting the network allows one to efficiently calculate the probability of any configuration, including the marginal ones:

 with $\mathcal{P}_{(s_1, s_2, \ldots, s_k)}$ being a projector onto the subspace with a given configuration $(s_1, s_2, \ldots, s_k)$.
 Such approximate tensor-network contraction can be understood in entirely classical terms as an efficient method to construct and manipulate low-rank matrices to approximate the evaluation of partition function or marginal probabilities.
 In this context, message passing or belief propagation algorithms~\cite{BP03,SP2016} can be understood as some form of tensor network contractions that are exact over trees.